raspdevpy/ccdoc/guide/Channel/channelExists.md

 # $channelExists
-Returns a boolean, to check if a channel exists
+Returns a boolean(true/false), which determines whether a channel exists or not.

 #### Usage:
 `$channelExists[channelID]`